How to Run VBA Code in Access Without Errors?- (Quick Guide)

 Step 5: View the Results

-After writing off these VBA code, its time save your work.
+After writing off this VBA code, its time save your work.
 Now get back to your Access form and shift to the form view.

 VBA Code To Run Query In MS Access---6